-Someone with bacterial meningitis will become very ill.
+Someone with meningitis will become very ill.
 The illness may develop over one or two days, but it can also rapidly progress in a matter of hours.
 Not everyone with meningitis will have the same symptoms.

-Children (over 2 years) and adults with bacterial meningitis may have a severe headache, high temperature, vomiting, and sensitivity to bright lights, neck stiffness, joint pains, drowsiness or confusion.
-In both children and adults, there may be a rash of tiny, red-purple spots or bruises caused by bleeding under the skin.
+Children (over 2 years) and adults with bacterial meningitis commonly have a severe headache, high fever, and neck stiffness.
+Other symptoms might include nausea, vomiting, discomfort looking into bright lights, confusion and sleepiness.
+In both children and adults, there may be a rash of tiny, red-purple spots.
 These can occur anywhere on the body.
 The diagnosis of bacterial meningitis is based on a combination of symptoms and laboratory results.